Kieran-Doyle/ME4336--Enhanced-Placement-Engineering-Portfolio/README.md

 # ME4336-Enhanced-Placement-Engineering-Portfolio
 Contains weekly work logs of what I do on placement as a digital Mechatronic student.
-The worklogs will include the skills i develop while working on various project and how i tackle challenges I experience at work
+The worklogs will include the skills I develop while working on various project and how i tackle challenges I experience at work
 - [X] Worklog 1
 - [X] Worklog 2
-- [ ] Worklog 3
+- [X] Worklog 3
 - [ ] Worklog 4
 - [ ] Worklog 5
 - [ ] Worklog 6